Intrinsic energy of Lema\^itre-Tolman-Bondi models and cosmological implications: The instability of the energy vanishing for a LTB metric behaving asymptotically as a flat FLRW universe: discussion and conclusion

-Therefore, $P^0$, whose value for the flat CGBH model (Section 3) was zero, jumps to a minus infinite value, $P^0=-\infty$, when an elementary shift of the $C$ constant from its original value is performed, or what is the same, when a shift from $\Omega_{out}=1$ (see (\ref{expression Omega})) to the new value $\Omega_{out}<1$ is performed as close to $1$ as we want.
+Therefore, $P^0$, whose value for the asymptotically flat CGBH model (Section \ref{sec:5}) was zero, jumps to a minus infinite value, $P^0=-\infty$, when an elementary shift of the $C$ constant from its original value is performed, or what is the same, when a shift from $\Omega_{out}=1$ (see (\ref{expression Omega})) to the new value $\Omega_{out}<1$ is performed as close to $1$ as we want.

-Thus, the vanishing of $P^0$ for this flat CGBH model is unstable and so this vanishing could be considered un-physical.
-Then, though in our parlance the flat model is strictly speaking a \emph{creatable} one, we can consider and denote it, jointly with the open CGBH model, as physically non \emph{creatable} universes.
+Thus, in the frame of a hypothetical quantum creation of a universe (this universe being constrained to have vanishing energy in accordance with, for example, authors like Tryon \cite{Tryon} or Vilenkin \cite{Vilenkin-1985}), the resulting vanishing of $P^0$ for this asymptotically flat CGBH model could be considered as an unstable result, and so the quantum creation of this asymptotically flat model could perhaps have a vanishing probability.
+All this is, of course, compatible with some inflationary process leading to a universe extremely (but not exactly) flat, as is the case in the present cosmological standard model.
+Then, though in our frame this flat model could be strictly speaking a \emph{creatable} one, we can consider and denote it, jointly with the asymptotically non flat open CGBH model, as physically non \emph{creatable} universes.
 All this could be seen in accordance with the fact that this model is ruled out by its confrontation with cosmological observations \cite{Garcia-Bellido, Zumalacarregui}.
 In conclusion: had this confrontation not still taken place, in view of this physical non \emph{creatable} character, we could have predicted a subsequent negative result, not as a true prediction but as some plausible suggestion.

 Furthermore, assuming a negative value for the constant $C$ in (\ref{conformetric}) and normalizing to $C=-1$ we obtain the closed FLRW metric in 3-space conformal flat coordinates: